piti118/latex-json-report/README.md

 # TLDR;

 * first make sure you have python 3.5 and xelatex installed.
-Preferable using virtualenv or somethinga long that line.
+Preferably using virtualenv or something along that line.
 * `pip install -r requirements.txt`
 * `python app.py`
 * Point your browser to